oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 (5) The Client Instance generates a Proof of Possession (PoP) with the Client Instance Key.

-(6) The Client Instance sends both the Client Attestation JWT and the Client Attestation PoP JWT to the authorization server, e.g. within a token request.
-The authorization server validates the Client Attestation and thus authenticates the Client Instance.
+(6) The Client Instance sends the Client Attestation JWT along with its Proof of Possession to the Authorization Server, e.g. within a token request.
+The Proof of Possession is either a Client Attestation PoP JWT or a DPoP proof when operating in combined mode (see [](#dpop-combined-mode)).
+The Authorization Server validates the Client Attestation and thus authenticates the Client Instance.

 Please note that the protocol details for steps (2) and (4), particularly how the Client Instance authenticates to the Client Attester, are beyond the scope of this specification.
 Furthermore, this specification is designed to be flexible and can be implemented even in scenarios where the client does not have a backend serving as a Client Attester.
 In such cases, each Client Instance is responsible for performing the functions typically handled by the Client Attester on its own.